CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 pip install -r requirements.txt
 ```
-In order to generate the requirements file, you need to install the library ```pipreqs```and run the following command in the root folder:
+In order to generate the requirements file, you need to install the library ```pipreqs``` and run the following command in the root folder:
 ```
-pipreqs ./
+pipreqs ./ --force
 ```